 The 83rd Texas Legislature enacted Senate Bill 1702, which amended the surcharge program for noncompliant structures and repealed the Alternative Eligibility Program.
 The bill also required structures insured by the Association on or after December 31, 2015, to comply with the applicable windstorm building code standards.
-Senate Bill 498 was proposed for consideration by the 84th Texas Legislature to indefinitely extend the WPI-8 waiver surcharge program which allows non-compliant structures to be insured with TWIA for a 15% surcharge.
-The bill was signed into law by the Governor on May 28, 2015 and is effective immediately.
+Senate Bill 498 was enacted by the 84th Texas Legislature to indefinitely extend the WPI-8 waiver surcharge program which allows non-compliant structures to be insured with TWIA for a 15% surcharge.
+The bill was signed into law by the Governor on May 28, 2015 and took effect immediately.